 Il Borgo Incantato Festival – Catalyst for Cultural Development in Gerace

 The Il Borgo Incantato festival plays a key role in promoting the local culture of Gerace and all of Calabria, combining tradition with modernity in a remarkably tangible way.
-Thanks to the festival, the town has become a living cultural centre that effectively combats depopulation and regional isolation.
-Gerace is currently implementing the Smart Village project, using a hologram of Roger I the Norman and VR goggles to present monuments.
+Thanks to the festival, the town becomes a living cultural centre and its historic spaces gain new life after dark.
+It is here that you can best see how well street art works in a place with a preserved medieval layout.

 Strengthening Bonds with Tradition

 Il Borgo Incantato plays an important role in preserving local traditions.
-During the festival, the town's streets become a stage for spectacles inspired by local legends, allowing for the cultivation of cultural heritage.
-A special element of identity is craftsmanship, such as hand weaving at the Aracne workshop and traditional pottery flourishing in the caves of Borgo Maggiore.
+During the festival, the town’s streets become a stage for spectacles inspired by local legends, allowing for the cultivation of cultural heritage.
+It is also a moment when residents and visitors meet in the same spaces – on squares, at town gates and along stone lanes.

 Educational Workshops and Programmes

 The festival also plays an educational role.
-Workshops organised as part of the event, such as sculpture, painting, and traditional culinary arts, engage the local community.
-Gerace's cuisine, based on the Villaggio del Gusto concept, promotes zero-carbon-footprint products, including the famous oil from the Grossa di Gerace variety.
+Workshops organised as part of the event, such as sculpture, painting and traditional culinary arts, engage the local community.
+Activities of this kind complement the evening spectacles well, because they show the festival from a more local, artisanal side as well.

 An Impulse for the Local Community